maximdorogov/rag-for-software-documentation/readme.md

 The embedding extraction is made on a locally running model, in order to save some credits since this is project uses free models and the credits burn really fast if you want to encode the whole dataset.
 The inference part is done using MistralAI, a third party API similar to OpenAI, so you need to go to [mistral.ai](https://mistral.ai/) and generate your free api key.

+The key component here is [LangChain](https://python.langchain.com) package.
+LangChain is a framework that facilitate the integration of large language models into applications and also simplifies the data pre-processing steps such as embedding extraction.

 The system output follows this schema:

 ```python